lucaszprado/ai-engineering/user_rules.md

 1. **Re-read `active_context.md` and `progress.md`** to understand current focus and status.
 2. **Confirm task scope** and intended outcome before acting.
+3. **Terminal commands**
+   - You will not run them
+   - Write them on the chat and I will run them for us
-3. If the task introduces a new pattern or decision:
+4. If the task introduces a new pattern or decision:
    - Pause to update `system_patterns.md` or `tech_context.md`.
    - Update `.cursor/rules` if behavior/strategy changes.
-4. **Execute the task cleanly and incrementally.**
+5. **Execute the task cleanly and incrementally.**
-5. After completing the task:
+6. After completing the task:
    - **Update `progress.md`** to reflect changes.
    - **Log decisions** or relevant notes in `active_context.md` or `.cursor/rules`.